lc-acm/graphics-book-like-material/6-Scan-line-Algorithm.md

 ### Scan lines

-The easiest way to fill up the polygon is going to be "drawing" a bunch of invisible scan lines from the bottom of the screen to the very top.
+The easiest way to fill up the polygon is going to be "drawing" a bunch of horizontal, invisible scan lines from the bottom of the screen to the very top.
 As you do this, you have to find if the scan line interersects with a part of the polygon (whether that is directly on one of the points or if it intersects the line created from connecting 2 points)

 ### How do I sort through an array (and why do I need to)?
 ### How do I find intersection points?